hrishitdeycs/Python_programs/README.md

 The term open source refers to something people can modify and share because its design is publicly accessible.
 The term originated in the context of software development to designate a specific approach to creating computer programs.
 # Hypervisor
 A hypervisor, also known as a virtual machine monitor (VMM), is a software layer that enables virtualization by creating and managing virtual machines (VMs).
 It acts as a platform for running multiple operating systems on a single physical machine by separating the operating systems and applications from the hardware.
+# Firewall
+A firewall is a network security solution that monitors and regulates traffic based on defined security rules and accepts, rejects or drops traffic accordingly.
+# Cryptography
+Cryptography is technique of securing information and communications through use of codes so that only those person for whom the information is intended can understand it and process it.
+Thus preventing unauthorized access to information.
+# Packet
+In networking, a packet is a small segment of a larger message.
+Data sent over computer networks*, such as the Internet, is divided into packets.
+These packets are then recombined by the computer or device that receives them.
+# TCP
+TCP (Transmission Control Protocol) is one of the main protocols of the TCP/IP suite.
+It lies between the Application and Network Layers which are used in providing reliable delivery services.
+Transmission Control Protocol (TCP) ensures reliable and efficient data transmission over the internet.
+TCP plays a crucial role in managing the flow of data between computers, guaranteeing that information is delivered accurately and in the correct sequence.
+# ISP
+An Internet service provider (ISP) is any company that provides Internet access to consumers and businesses.
+The Internet is provided through a variety of channels, including cable, DSL, fiber optics, dial-up, and wireless, with most ISPs offering all options.
+Most large telecommunication companies, such as mobile and cable companies, are ISPs.
+# OOP
+Object-Oriented Programming (OOP) is a programming paradigm that uses "objects" to design applications and computer programs.
+It utilizes several techniques from previously established paradigms, including modularity, polymorphism, and encapsulation.
+# Python
+Python is a programming language that is interpreted, object-oriented, and considered to be high-level too.
+Python is one of the easiest yet most useful programming languages which is widely used in the software industry.
+People use Python for Competitive Programming, Web Development, and creating software.
+Due to its easiest syntax, it is recommended for beginners who are new to the software engineering field.
+# Linked list
+A linked list is a linear data structure that consists of a series of nodes connected by pointers (in C or C++) or references (in Java, Python and JavaScript).
+Each node contains data and a pointer/reference to the next node in the list.
+# Hash table
+A Hash table is defined as a data structure used to insert, look up, and remove key-value pairs quickly.
+It operates on the hashing concept, where each key is translated by a hash function into a distinct index in an array.
+# Sorting
+A Sorting Algorithm is used to rearrange a given array or list of elements according to a comparison operator on the elements.
+The comparison operator is used to decide the new order of elements in the respective data structure.
+# Searching
+Searching is the fundamental process of locating a specific element or item within a collection of data.
+This collection of data can take various forms, such as arrays, lists, trees, or other structured representations.